magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 *  Merchants can now search the **Applies to** and **Requires approval from** fields of the My Purchase Orders view and can select multiple user roles during rule creation. <!--- BUNDLE-105 106-->

-*  Examples of how to configure Order Approval rules <!--- BUNDLE-103 -->
+*  Examples of how to configure Order Approval rules are provided on the Rule Configuration page. <!--- BUNDLE-103 -->

 #### B2B shipping methods enhancements